bcdproductionllc/RPI_Server_Monitoring/README.md

 ## Acknowledgments

-- Waveshare for the excellent E-paper displays and libraries
+- Waveshare for the excellent e-paper displays and libraries
-- Prometheus project for the powerful monitoring system
+- Prometheus for the powerful metrics collection system
-- The open-source community for various exporters
+- The open-source community

 ## Support

+If you encounter issues or have questions:
+- Open an issue on [GitHub](https://github.com/bcdproductionllc/RPI_Server_Monitoring/issues)
+- Check the Waveshare e-Paper wiki
+- Review Prometheus documentation

+## Screenshots

+*Add your actual display photos here*

+---

+**Made with ❤️ by BCD PRODUCTION LLC**

 If you find this project helpful, consider buying me a coffee!

 [![Buy Me A Coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=&slug=bcdproduction&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/bcdproduction)

-## Author

-Created for monitoring high-performance servers and GPU workstations with at-a-glance real-time statistics.